 Famously one of Jim Morrison’s favorite Venice haunts, Hinano has earned a reputation as one of L.A.’s best dive bars.
 Completely unpretentious and genuine, no day spent at the Hinano is a wasted one.
 They open bright and early at 8am, so you can jumpstart said great day.
-Though they have an extensive food menu—you’ll definitely want to try the classic-style sesame seed-bunned burger as many people consider it to be the best in all of L.A.—the place is really a bar: note the sawdusted floors, pool tables, jukebox and minimal seating.
+Though they have an extensive food menu—you’ll definitely want to try the classic-style burger, as some consider it to be the best in the city—the place is really a bar: Note the sawdust floors, pool tables, jukebox and minimal seating.
 Expect colorful regulars, frequent live music and a couple TVs for game-watching.
-The place only serves beer and wine and is cash only, so leave your credit cards and hard liquor hankerings at home.
+The place only serves beer and wine and is cash-only, so leave your credit cards and hard-liquor hankerings at home.

-If you’re on the Westside, you don’t have to drive all the way to the Arts District to enjoy Wurstküche thanks to the Venice location.
-The German and Belgian beer list here is gigantic—try the notoriously tart Duchesse de Bourgogne or sweet Aventinus Eisbock that packs a punch—and with the communal tables you’re sure to make a few new friends.
-You won’t want to leave without trying the rattlesnake and rabbit sausage, which is spicy, snappy and not the least bit gamey.
+If you’re on the Westside, you don’t have to drive all the way to the Arts District to enjoy Wurstküche thanks to the Venice outpost.
+The German and Belgian beer list here is gigantic—try the notoriously tart Duchesse de Bourgogne or sweet Aventinus Eisbock, which packs a punch—and with the communal tables, you’re sure to make a few new friends.
+You won’t want to leave without trying the rattlesnake-and-rabbit sausage, which is spicy, snappy and not the least bit gamey.
 Grab some friends and post up outside in the sunshine.

-Once a dive bar, the Brig underwent a successful facelift a few years ago.
-The pool table and the solid jukebox remain as reminders of its seedier past, and the stainless steel fittings are a little less lustrous these days.
-Still, it remains sleek, although the Brig is more a happy-hour neighborhood hangout.
-The Brig truly has one of those vibes that fits any scenario, so it’s always a trusty choice at the start or finish of any great Venice crawl.
+Once a dive bar, the Brig underwent a successful facelift a few years ago and now it’s, well, clean, modern and far from divey.
+The pool table and the solid jukebox remain as reminders of its seedier past, but the Brig is now more a happy-hour neighborhood hang than the kind of place you end up late at night for a $3 beer.
+Still, despite the facelift, it can be both: The Brig truly has one of those vibes that fits any scenario, plus it’s got nightly DJ sets and usually a food truck or two nearby, so it’s always a trusty choice at the start or finish of any great Venice crawl.